 1. Focus on the Old Town (Bari Vecchia) & the Murat (Centro Storico).

 The Old Town (Bari Vecchia) and the Murat both essentially connect and blend into each other.
-This is where you’ll find the most historic and authentic sightseeing locations.
+This is where you’ll find the most historic buildings and authentic sightseeing locations, making it seem as if you’ve been transported back to medieval times.

 In Bari Vecchia and the historic Murat, you’ll discover narrow streets lined with buildings adorned with stone and wrought-iron balconies and colorful shutters.
-You’ll find yourself reaching for your camera around every other turn!
+You’ll be reaching for your camera around every other turn!

 Bari has a certain character to it that differs from other cities in Italy, especially those to the north.
-It has a grittiness and authenticity to it but I think that’s part of the charm and what has since escaped more popular cities like Venice, Florence & Rome
+It has a grittiness and authenticity to it but I think that’s part of the charm and what has since escaped more popular cities like Venice, Milan, Florence & Rome.

 2. Learn about the City’s Patron Saint at Basilica di San Nicola.

-The first thing to grab you when you come upon Basilica San Nicola is it looks like an imposing fort.
+The first thing to grab you when you come upon the Basilica San Nicola (Basilica of Saint Nicholas) is it looks like an imposing fort.
 The facade is truly impressive without anything overly ornate adorning the exterior like you’ll find in further south in Lecce.

 Once you enter, you’re not overwhelmed with dozens of frescoes but the gold ceiling is just spectacular in combination with the sculptures and mosaics throughout the sanctuary and crypt.

-The Romanesque-style church took over 100 years to build and was completed in 1197.
+The Romanesque architecture style church took over 100 years to build and was completed in 1197.
 Aside from the architecture, the Basilica is unique because it’s shared among the Catholic and Orthodox faiths.
+(Bari also has a separate Russian Orthodox Church (Chiesa Ortodossa Russa di San Nicola) honoring Saint Nicholas and the connection between Bari, Roman Catholics, and the Orthodox church.)

-The bones of St. Nicholas (yes, where the legend of Santa Claus comes from) are in the crypt.
+The relics of Saint Nicholas (yes, where the legend of Santa Claus comes from) are in the crypt.
 They were rescued from their original resting place after Saint Nicholas Church in modern-day Turkey was thought not safe for the Saint after Muslim Turks came to power over the Orthodox Christians.

-To this day, Basilica San Nicola is visited by Catholics and Orthodox Christians alike.
+To this day, the Basilica of San Nicola is visited by Catholics and Orthodox Christians alike.
 And it’s a must on your Bari sightseeing itinerary.

 ProTip: Don’t confuse Basilica San Nicola with the Cathedral of San Nicola Pellegrino in nearby Trani.
 But definitely make time to visit both on your Puglia trip!
 They’re equally gorgeous.